Experience Opportunities Research Symposium

 One of the hallmarks of Westmont College's academic program is the opportunity for undergraduate students to work directly with faculty on research projects.
 Work presented at the annual Spring Student Research Symposium includes student research conducted during the past year from all three divisions of the college (Humanities, Social Sciences, and the Natural and Behavioral Sciences).

-While in 2020 we needed to have this event virtually, this year it will happen outside spread across upper campus.
-Student presenters will set up posters at designated locations and attendees will receive a program and map and encouraged to walk through the presentations in a one-way direction.
+While in 2020 we needed to have this event virtually, this year it will happen outside at the tennis courts.
+Student presenters will set up posters inside the top-most courts and attendees will walk through the presentations in a one-way direction.
 Masks and physical distancing will be required.

 We look forward to soaking in the original research of our students and celebrating their tremendous accomplishments!